Wild-FPV/dvr-breakup-cleaner/README.md

 ### Currently working on script 3 (final .exe version)

 Currently working on improving speed of video frame classification and an alternative approach for frame interpolation to hopefully produce a better result.
+The model may need some work as well, maybe more training data would help.
+F1 score is about 90% currently but the rare incorrect predictions have a pretty noticeable impact on the output.